Document Expiration

 Expiration feature usages

-• Use the Expiration feature when data is needed to be kept for only a temporary time.
+Use the Expiration feature when data is needed only for a given time period.

-• Shopping cart data that is kept for only a specific time
+• Shopping cart data that is kept only for a certain time period

 • Email links that need to be expired after a few hours